NCICCGPO/gdan-tmp-models/tutorial/error_messages.md

 ```

 This automated message is to inform that the Docker image was built on a different platform, but will continue to run.
 This does not impact the analysis and will produce accurate results.
 Instead this message is meant to simply inform users.

+Note: currently many neural network machine learning models do not run on Apple M1 chips.
+This means the deep learning method `subSCOPE` will not run on Apple M1 chips, but the other four methods will.
+If you are only able to run using an Apple M1, please use all other methods.